 Pain is multi-dimensional and may be better addressed through an integrative approach.
 Massage therapy is commonly used among people seeking pain management and research has generally supported its use.
-But, until now there has been no published, rigorous review of the available research and evidence for its efficacy for pain populations, especially for cancer populations.
+But, until now there has been no published, rigorous review of the available research and evidence for its efficacy for pain populations.

 Read the other massage and pain studies in this series:

 Members of the American Massage Therapy Association (AMTA) are the most trusted massage therapists in the United States.

 1 Institute of Medicine (U.S.).
 Committee on Advancing Pain Research Care and Education.
 Relieving Pain in America: A Blueprint for Transforming Prevention, Care, Education, and Research.
 Washington, D.C2011.